alhog/GeoBlocks/README.md

 Both 2D and 3D modules are designed to be composable, allowing for complex data structures and systems to be represented within the blockchain.

 **Interoperability with Legacy Systems:**
-Scripts and modules are provided to integrate GeoBlocks with existing legacy systems, facilitating a smooth transition to the new technology.
+Scripts and modules are provided to integrate GeoBloks with existing legacy systems, facilitating a smooth transition to the new technology.

 **Technical Architecture:**

-The GeoBlocks system is built on a layered architecture:
+The GeoBloks system is built on a layered architecture:

 1. Data Layer: Where geometric data packets are created and processed.